puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 cd /etc/puppetlabs/code/environments/$1 && git rev-parse HEAD
 ```

-As long as the script's standard output is a valid hash, Puppet Server will store it as the catalog's `code_id`.
-If the script returns a non-zero exit code, Puppet Server logs an error.
+As long as the script's exit code is zero, Puppet Server uses the script's standard output as the catalog's `code_id`.
+If the script returns a non-zero exit code, Puppet Server logs an error and returns the error and a 500 response code to the API request.

 A `code-content-command` script can also be simple.
 Puppet Server passes the environment name as the first command-line argument, the `code_id` as the second argument, and the path to the file resource from its `content_uri` as the third argument: